 - Select the last volume that appears for the startup device.
 Then click the First Aid button at the top.
 You’ll need to confirm the task by clicking Run in the pop-up that appears.
 You’ll also need to enter a password.

 - When the task is done, select the next volume above, and run First Aid again.
 Keep doing this up the chain until you’ve done the whole device.

 You’ve reached the nuclear option, which is to reinstall macOS.
 Boot into macOS Recovery (as described above and select Reinstall macOS, which will launch the macOS installer, which will lead you through the process.
 It’ll take about an hour or so, and you should be able to reinstall the Library and important bits without losing any of your data.
 However, if the system can’t read your disk, you may need to erase your disk to install it.

-On M1 Macs you’ll be using Big Sur or Monterey, but Intel Macs might be a little trickier.
+On M-series Macs you’ll be using Big Sur, Monterey, or Ventura but Intel Macs might be a little trickier.
 Instead of the Command-R keystroke above, you can boot into macOS Recovery over the internet using two methods.
 If you haven’t updated the OS, use Shift-Option-Command-R during startup to use the version of macOS that came with your Mac, or the closest version still available.
 You can also press Option-Command-R during startup to get the latest macOS that is compatible with your Mac, assuming you’ve been keeping up with updates.

 Call Apple support